 There is no easy (or any) test that definitively proves if someone has fibromyalgia.
-Quite frequently fibromyalgia, rheumatoid arthritis, and lupus get diagnosed in place of one another.
-The similarities in the symptoms which these diseases share often makes achieving an accurate diagnosis quite challenging.
+This is why quite frequently fibromyalgia, rheumatoid arthritis, and lupus get diagnosed in place of one another.
+The similar symptoms these diseases share often makes achieving an accurate diagnosis quite challenging.

 Both questionnaires revealed the key differences between these conditions involved discomfort upon sitting for a 45-minute length of time, trouble cleaning floors, and in having tenderness to the touch.
 There were other smaller differences involving neck pain, arm pain, hand pain, and mid and outer lower back pain.